sagemath/sagewiki_to_gh-2022-10-10/days11/projects.md

 == Screencasts, Documentation, and Video Interviews ==
 People: Timothy Clemans

+Other projects instead...

 == Trac Tickets 3580 and 4249 ==
 People: John Voight, Craig Citro, someone with a system similar to Cremona's

+Totally DONE!
+Real root finding subtleties -- proof = False?

 == Work on IPython topics that affect Sage directly ==
 People: Fernando Perez, William Stein to provide list of topics and feedback.

- * %time isn't preparsed
+ * (tricky -- startup time issues!!) %timeit isn't preparsed
- * mabshoff -- upgrade to latest release
+ * mabshoff -- upgrade to latest release (get 0.9.1 -- has "ipython1"; missing snippet of code to make this "usable" for idiots).
- * $HOME/sage.init -- wthread issue
+ * $HOME/sage.init -- wthread issue; problem is -wthread has to be first option.
+Solution: sage should kludge around.
- * way nicer writing out of history as an option (seg faulting, crashing, invidual history overlap)
+ * way nicer writing out of history as an option (seg faulting, crashing, invidual history overlap): personally, Stein, would be happy basically having the option to have a *merged* history; basically I view the history as a "set"-ish thing, so I don't care about the history being complete and linear for each session.
+Watch out about history switching for debugging -- have a temp file with history for just this session.
- * annoying valgrind crap?
+ * (progress, startup time issues) annoying valgrind crap?
+ * (done) exception on startup of sage look lame
+ * (progress) testing framework/robustness improvements

 == test ATLAS 3.9.4 with NumPy, SciPy and Sage ==
 People: Michael Abshoff, Fernando Perez

+didn't do anything yet.

 == Enumeration of relative quadratic extensions ==
 People: John Voight, Jon Hanke

+????

 == High Level Memory Profiling and Modular Forms Memory Caching Issues ==
 People: Michael Abshoff - understanding of guppy and muppy ought to be helpful; William Stein

+wrote a talk.

+have a demo.

 == Optimize Modular Symbols ==
 People: Craig Citro, William Stein
   * tell us what sucks
+  * Jon Hanke came up with some nice examples of issues, and is doing a lot more.
+Coming along.

 == Quadratic forms ==
-People: Jon Hanke, Craig Citro, Gonzalo Tornaria
+People: Jon Hanke, Craig Citro, Gonzalo Tornaria, Michael Abshoff

 Lay some groundwork.
 What is out there?
 E.g., Hanke's code, etc.

+ * substantial progress; cleanup going on; splitting good and bad; start reviewing good.
+ * general quadratic modules/lattices class
+ * goal: in Sage before Sage Days UGA.

 == Optimize sage -br ==
 People: Gonzalo Tornaria, Craig Citro, David Harvey, (Robert Bradshaw)

  For the Cython side of things, see http://trac.sagemath.org/sage_trac/ticket/4480

+ * add two tickets
+ * substantial progress: order(s) of magnitude speedup
+ * excellent progress

-== Elliptic Curves over Function Fields ==
+== Elliptic Curves and Drinfeld Modular Forms over Function Fields ==
 People: Chris Hall and Sal Butt

   char >= 5, GF(q)[t]

   * goal: L-series
+  * in progress